Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Introduction

-Here, we use Ce$_{0.04}$Ca$_{0.96}$MnO$_3$ (CCMO-) buffered, (001)-oriented LaAlO$_3$ (LAO) as substrate (lattice mismatch of about $-4.5\%$) in order to grow epitaxially strained BFO close to the morphotropic phase boundary. \cite{zeches2009strain} We use in-situ optical second harmonic generation (ISHG) during growth to probe the emergence of polarization. \cite{DeLuca2017a} At the deposition temperature, we find that the compressive strain imposed by the substrate results in the epitaxial growth of BFO in a purely tetragonal single-domain state for a thickness of up to at least 80 unit cells.
-Phase transitions related to the onset of monoclinic distortions are only observed upon sample cooling, where signatures of monoclinic distortion of the T-phase and formation of R-phase are identified at ca.\ 460\degree C and 200\degree C, respectively.
-We demonstrate zero critical thickness for tetragonal BFO on CCMO-buffered LAO.
-The single-domain polarization state of tetragonal BFO is preserved during capping with a top electrode in an ultrathin CCMO\,|\,BFO\,|\,CCMO capacitor heterostructure.
-The robustness of polarization in the ultrathin regime demonstrated in this work emphasizes the feasibility of supertetragonal BFO as a competitive candidate for ultrathin ferroelectric-based devices.
+Here, we use Ce$_{0.04}$Ca$_{0.96}$MnO$_3$ (CCMO-) buffered (001)-oriented LaAlO$_3$ (LAO) as metallic substrate for the BFO thin-film growth.
+The CCMO film is fully strained to the LAO substrate and thus maintains the same $-4.5\%$ lattice mismatch to BFO as LAO.
+This heterostructure allows us to stabilize the metastable T-like phase of BFO close to the morphotropic phase boundary,\cite{zeches2009strain} yet here with a conducting buffer layer.
+We use in-situ optical second harmonic generation (ISHG) during growth to probe the emergence of polarization. \cite{DeLuca2017a, Sarott2021} At the deposition temperature, we find that the compressive strain imposed by the substrate results in the epitaxial growth of ideal T-phase BFO in a single-domain state with zero critical thickness for a thickness of up to at least 80 unit cells.
+Signatures of monoclinic distortion of the T phase and formation of rhombohedral-like monoclinic phase inclusions are only observed to occur upon sample cooling at ca.\ 460\degree C and 200\degree C, respectively.
+Through the epitaxial design of a CCMO\,|\,BFO\,|\,CCMO capacitor heterostructure, we reveal the robustness of the single domain polarization state of the high-temperature phase.
+Upon capping ultrathin BFO with a top electrode, the single domain state is preserved and we detect a lowered tetragonality rather than a complete suppression of net polarization as response to incomplete screening of the depolarizing field.
+Density-functional calculations, in combination with scanning transmission electron microscopy (STEM), show how this reduction in tetragonality further triggers a phase transition to a previously unknown monoclinic phase upon sample cooling toward room temperature.
+The robustness of polarization in the ultrathin regime of compressively strained BFO, mediated by a metastable polar phase as demonstrated in this work, offers a route to avoid uncontrolled domain formation in favor of a deterministic single-domain polarization state -- a key ingredient for the design of nanoscale ferroelectric devices.